KrisjanisP/qrandom.lumii.lv/docs/index.markdown

 layout: home
 ---

-# `/dev/qradom0` - a replacement for `/dev/random`
+## `/dev/qradom0` - a replacement for `/dev/random`
 by Institute of Mathematics and Computer Science, University of Latvia

 ## Overview

-The QRNG service project is a unique solution designed to serve as an alternative to /dev/random.
+The Remote QRNG service project is a unique solution designed to fetch random bytes from a remote [QRNG](https://en.wikipedia.org/wiki/Hardware_random_number_generator) and provide them to the user through a special file similar to `/dev/random` and `/dev/urandom`.

-The project is composed of a character device and a userspace service working together to provide a reliable source of random bytes.
+The project is composed of a character device and an userspace service working together to provide a reliable source of random bytes.

 This repository holds all the necessary files and instructions to build and install the character device and the userspace service.